Arun Kumar Chaudhary

-Arun Kumar Chaudhary (अरुण कुमार चौधरी) (born 13 April 1985) is a Nepalese politician and member of the Nagrik Unmukti Party.
+Arun Kumar Chaudhary (अरुण कुमार चौधरी) (born 13 April 1985) is a Nepalese politician and central member of the Nagrik Unmukti Party, Nepal.
 He was elected in 2022 from Kailali 2 to the House of Representatives.
-He got arrested on 2 February 2022.
+He was arrested on 2 February 2022.

 Electoral history

 He was elected to the Member of House of Representatives From Kailali 2.
 He lost Election for Member of Province Assembly from Kailali 2 (B) and Mayor of Lamkichuha Municipality.